jennykupzig/hetida-designer/docs/execution/logging.md

 # Logging settings

 hetida designer exposes several environment variables controlling logging details.
 See the [configuration code](../../runtime/hetdesrun/webservice/config.py) for details and descriptions.

+# Open telemtry integration
+To enable that logfire sends structlogs to an open telemtry backend, please enable it by defining the environment variable 'LOG_USE_LOGFIRE' with true, and set the opentelemtry adress by using [OTEL_EXPORTER_OTLP_ENDPOINT](https://logfire.pydantic.dev/docs/how-to-guides/alternative-backends/).